To those who dare to try—

 -F757, J646, Fascicle 34, 1863

-Because a poem is an experience between the poet and the reader, I propose that the reader of the poem is the truest object of the poem.
-So let us assume that Dickinson sewed these poems into packets to preserve them for her future readers, meaning, most intimately, you and me.
-It is possible Dickinson only meant to be seen by Sue and family, but I don’t think so.
-(Isn’t it telling that Emily never alerted Sue to the fascicles existence?
-Sue nursed Emily when she died and could have given her the poems then.
-She didn’t.
-Emily’s sister Lavinia found them in a drawer.)
+Who is the "Thee" that this poem refers to at the end?
+David Preest suggests "Christ" as one possibility.
+That works.
+Judith Farr suggests that it is "that beloved master whom Emily could not marry."
+It's a fun game to try to solve the mystery of who the specific "Thee" is that Dickinson is writing about from poem to poem, but, because a poem is an experience between the poet and the reader, I propose that the reader of the poem is its truest object.
+Let us assume that Dickinson sewed these poems into packets to preserve them for her future readers, meaning, most intimately, you and me.
 This very poem, in one of dozens of little sewn together books, was preserved for whom, if not a future reader?
-Therefore, goes my logic, the Thee is thee.
-So we read the poems as if we were the requisite Other of this poem.
-And, without doubt, on the most immediate level, we are.
+Therefore, goes my logic, the Thee is thee, and we may read the poems as if we were the requisite Other.
+Without a doubt, on the most immediate level, we are.
 Without our eyes the poem doesn’t exist.
+Or, put another way, as we read the poem, it only exists, in that moment, for us.

 I think to Live—may be a Bliss